 DELIVERY METHOD: 18 lectures

 ASSESSMENT METHOD: 1½ hour examination.
-Essay type questions (2 from a choice of 5)
+One essay (1 from a choice of 3) and multiple choice questions

-FEEDBACK: Students can receive feedback by completing a series of feedback questions that test understanding of concepts developed during the module.
-Students can obtain feedback on their examination performance by arranging a meeting with their personal tutor.
+FEEDBACK: Students can obtain feedback on their examination performance by arranging a meeting with their personal tutor.

-Please go to MOLE for more information on APS 216
+Please go to Blackboard for more information on APS 216